ccswbs/UoGd7-Training/features/howto-events.md

 # How to Create an Event
 The Events feature allows **Authors** to add events to the website and display them in a Listing Page view, a Weekly Events view, a Monthly Calendar view, an Event Detail Page view, and an Upcoming Events Teaser List view.
-Any event can be highlighted (or “featured”) on any page using the Featured Events block.
+Any event can be highlighted (or “featured”) on any page using the Featured Items block.
 Site visitors can also browse for events by date and event category.

 ![Example of an Event Display](../images/evex.png)